kisanms/Home_Service_App/README.md

 - **Customer and Provider Panels**: Separate panels for customers to book services and for providers to manage their profiles and receive notifications.
 - **Secure Authentication**: Integrated with Clerk authentication for secure sign-in, sign-up, and Google OAuth.
 - **Real-time Booking and Management**: Customers can select services, set preferences, and schedule appointments.
-- **Push Notifications**: Notifications for service providers when they receive a booking request.
 - **Responsive Design**: Adaptable to various screen sizes for a consistent experience across devices.
 - **Hygraph Integration**: Data storage and real-time updates powered by Graphql.
 - **Service Categories**: Multiple service categories with detailed information and images.